-The teacher still remembers as if it were yesterday when Fabretto arrived at the small school to deliver a box full of Legos.
-The donation went hand-in-hand with training on teaching the students the use of them.
-“These children did not know what a toy was, which is why we were very excited when they gave us the Legos.
-Now, their favorite activity is building with Legos while learning to recognize the different colors, and even learning a little math.”
+Petrona still remembers as if it were yesterday when Fabretto arrived at the small schoolhouse to deliver a box full of Legos.
+The donation went hand-in-hand with play-based educational training.
+“The children did not know what a toy was.
+Now, their favorite activity is building with Legos while learning to recognize the different colors, and even learning early math skills.”

 In addition to the training that Fabretto offers Petrona, her students also receive a daily meal, including a serving of cereal, fortified with 21 vitamins and minerals.
 For many of the students, this is the only full and nutritious meal of their day.
 The food is another motivation for the parents to support children’s school attendance.
 “At home, I cannot offer my child what she needs to grow and stay healthy”, comments one of the mothers.
 Nicaragua’s highest rates of malnutrition are concentrated in rural communities like El Espinito, which is why the nutritional support that Fabretto provides makes a difference in the development of these children and significantly improves school attendance and overall performance.

 Despite having finished high school and later obtaining a technical degree in education, Petrona’s life has not been easy.
 When she was still in high school, she had to put her education on hold to work at her family farm.
 Her family’s economic limitations pushed her to get married and have children at an early age.
 However, Petrona never gave up on her dream of becoming a teacher.
 During her fifth pregnancy, she decided to resume her studies after so many years.
 To attend school, she had to get up at 2:00 AM every day and walk uphill for more than three hours.
 Her pregnancy was never an obstacle, on the contrary, she was motivated by the idea of becoming an example for her children and the entire community.
 Through love and service, Petrona has surpassed her goal.